Walter Becker: Early life and career (1950–1971)

-Donald Fagen overheard Becker playing guitar at a campus café when they were both students at Bard College in Annandale-on-Hudson, New York.
-In an interview many years later, Fagen said, "I hear this guy practicing, and it sounded very professional and contemporary.
+Donald Fagen overheard Becker playing guitar at a campus coffee shop, the Red Balloon, when they were both students at Bard College in Annandale-on-Hudson, New York.
+In a 2007 interview Fagen said, "I hear this guy practicing, and it sounded very professional and contemporary.
 It sounded like, you know, like a black person, really."
 They formed the band Leather Canary, which included fellow student Chevy Chase on drums.
 At the time, Chase called the group "a bad jazz band."

 Becker left the school in 1969 before completing his degree and moved with Fagen to Brooklyn, where the two began to build a career as a songwriting duo.
-They were members of the touring band for Jay and the Americans but used pseudonyms.
-They also composed music for the soundtrack to You've Got to Walk It Like You Talk It or You'll Lose That Beat, a film starring Richard Pryor that was released in 1971.
+They were members of the touring band for Jay and the Americans but used the pseudonyms Gus Mahler (Becker) and Tristan Fabriani (Fagen).
+They composed music for the soundtrack to You've Got to Walk It Like You Talk It or You'll Lose That Beat, a 1971 film starring Zalman King.

 With Steely Dan (1971–1981)

 In 1971, Becker and Fagen moved to Los Angeles and were hired by Gary Katz as staff songwriters at ABC Records, later forming Steely Dan with guitarists Denny Dias and Jeff "Skunk" Baxter, drummer Jim Hodder, and vocalist David Palmer.
 Fagen played keyboards and sang, while Becker played bass guitar.
 Steely Dan spent the next three years touring and recording before swearing off touring in 1974, confining themselves to the studio with personnel that changed for every album.
-In addition to co-writing all of the band's material, Becker played guitar and bass guitar and sang background vocals.Pretzel Logic (1974) was the first Steely Dan album to feature Becker on guitar.
-"Once I met (session musician) Chuck Rainey", he explained, "I felt there really was no need for me to be bringing my bass guitar to the studio anymore".
+In addition to co-writing all of the band's material, Becker played guitar and bass guitar and sang background vocals.

+Pretzel Logic (1974) was the first Steely Dan album to feature Becker on guitar.
+"Once I met [session musician] Chuck Rainey", he explained, "I felt there really was no need for me to be bringing my bass guitar to the studio anymore".

 Despite the success of Aja in 1977, Becker suffered from setbacks during this period, including an addiction to narcotics.
 After the duo returned to New York in 1978, Becker's girlfriend Karen Roberta Stanley, who was an employee of ABC Dunhill Records and personal manager for the band, died of a drug overdose in his apartment on January 30, 1980, resulting in a wrongful death lawsuit against him.
 Soon after, he was hit by a cab in Manhattan while crossing the street and was forced to walk with crutches while recovering.
 His exhaustion was made worse by commercial pressure and the complicated recording of the album Gaucho (1980).
 Becker and Fagen suspended their partnership in June 1981.